There are three basic steps used to determine the amount of financial aid you are eligible to receive.

 To receive financial aid, you must maintain academic progress according to our Satisfactory Academic Progress (SAP) Policy.
 Federal regulations require that academic progress be monitored for all periods of enrollment whether or not you have received financial aid.
 Students must maintain a 2.0 GPA, meet the unit completion requirements for their enrollment status, and not reach the maximum time frame for their program.
 Financial aid funds will not be disbursed for students who do not maintain academic progress.
 Please read our Satisfactory Academic Progress (SAP) Policy.

 Awards are based on student eligibility, enrollment status, and application deadlines.
 Once your file has been reviewed and your eligibility has been determined, the Financial Aid Office will award you any grant and work-study funds you are eligible to receive.
 If you need to borrow student loan funds, you must complete the loan application process.

 The Financial Aid Office recognizes that your circumstances can change.
 If you or your family's financial situation has changed, you are encouraged to contact the Financial Aid Office.

-Any individual who fraudulently manipulates the financial aid programs or process for personal gain will be reported to the Department of Education any individual committing fraud on an application for financial aid.
+Any individual who fraudulently manipulates the financial aid programs or process for personal gain will be reported to the Department of Education.

 Cases of suspected fraud, including knowingly misrepresenting family or financial application information, purposeful certification of false statements as true and correct, or intentional falsification or misrepresentation on, or alteration of documents used in the financial aid process that results in the receipt of aid, will be reported for possible collection of funds and/or prosecution.